After SC order on Pegasus, Rahul Gandhi says Oppn's stand vindicated, steps up attack on govt | Politics

 ''Only two people can direct this attack and when the truth comes out they will have no answers,'' the Congress leader later said in a tweet in Hindi.

-Gandhi also claimed that the government of Karnataka was toppled using the Pegasus spyware and central institutions of the country were being ''attacked'' using the spyware. ''We all know that is not the only attack that is taking place, there are many different ways in which the idea of India is being attacked. ''Pegasus is of course a particularly nasty and a subversive way of doing it.
-It is a way basically to control the politics of the country, to frighten people, to blackmail them... not allowing the democratic process to work,'' he alleged.
+He also noted that if data of Indians is being handed to a foreign country it is an attack on the national security of this country.

+''So, there is no question of hiding behind national security.
+They are attacking national security.'' ''This is not just a political matter, this is an existential matter for the country,'' he said adding that the Congress is happy that the Supreme Court has accepted to look into this.

-The Congress is happy that the Supreme Court has accepted to look into this,'' he said ''We will raise this again and we will try to have a debate in Parliament.
-I am sure the BJP will not like that debate so they will make sure that debate is stalled but we will try to hold that debate,'' he said.
+''We will raise this again and we will try to have a debate in Parliament.
+I am sure the BJP will not like that debate so they will make sure that debate is stalled but we will try to hold that debate and then we will tell the people of India that the idea of India is being attacked,'' he said.

-The Supreme Court on Wednesday appointed a three-member panel of cyber experts to probe the alleged use of Pegasus for surveillance of certain people in India, saying every citizen needs protection against privacy violation and mere invocation of ''national security by State'' does not render the court a ''mute spectator''.
+The Supreme Court on Wednesday appointed a three-member panel of cyber experts to probe the alleged use of Pegasus for surveillance of certain people in India, saying every citizen needs protection against privacy violation.

 Three experts on cyber security, digital forensics, networks and hardware were roped in by the Supreme Court to ''enquire, investigate and determine'' whether Pegasus spyware was used for snooping on citizens and their probe would be monitored by former apex court judge R V Raveendran.